 Home testing kits

-There are currently two “home tests” which have been approved by the FDA for use in the U.S.
+There are currently multiple self-tests which have been approved by the FDA for use in the U.S.

 “OraQuick” is an antibody test that you take at home.
 It can test oral fluid (saliva) samples in addition to blood samples.
 Because it is an antibody test, it may not detect early HIV infection (in other words, people who have been infected in the previous three months).
 Up to 1 in 12 people may receive a false negative result (which means that even if the test says they’re negative, they’re actually HIV-positive) with this test.
 This means it’s very important to get confirmed by additional testing in a clinical setting.